spendright/scrape-campaigns/README.md

  * Don't use it to frustrate the organization's intent (e.g. using the HRC Buyer's Guide to support companies that discriminate against LGBT employees).
+ * Don't pretend you have the organization's endorsement, or that they have endorsed specific products (even if they've rated them highly).
  * Link to the organization's donation page.
 Quality data like this takes a lot of time and money to create!